kmb40/next-project/README.md

 # Objective
 The purpose of this repo is research and development with NextJS.

-# Environement and Preparation used for this event
+# Environment and Preparation used for this event
 These are the tools used to conduct this research and development.

 ## Hardware